CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

     double feedforward = 0.07;
     _motorcontroller.set(ControlMode.MotionMagic, targetPos, DemandType.ArbitraryFeedForward, feedforward);

-.. tip:: If your elevator mechanism will change weight while in use (ie, pick up a heavy game piece), it is helpful to measure gravity offsets at each expected weight and switch between Arbitrary Feed Forward values as needed.
+.. tip:: If your elevator mechanism will change weight while in use (i.e. pick up a heavy game piece), it is helpful to measure gravity offsets at each expected weight and switch between Arbitrary Feed Forward values as needed.

 Gravity Offset (Arm)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the case of an arm mechanism, the force due to gravity will change as the arm moves through its range of motion.
 In order to compensate for this, we will need to measure a gravity offset at the highest force (arm at horizontal position) and then scale the value with trigonometry.

-To start, use either the Phoenix Tuner Control Tab or Joystic control in your robot code to apply output to the arm until it stays at the horizontal position without moving.
-Use Phoenix Tuner (plotter or Self-test Snapshot snapshot) to measure the output value - this is the base component of our Arbitrary Feed Forward value.
+To start, use either the Phoenix Tuner Control Tab or Joystick control in your robot code to apply output to the arm until it stays at the horizontal position without moving.
+Use Phoenix Tuner (plotter or Self-test Snapshot) to measure the output value - this is the base component of our Arbitrary Feed Forward value.

 For scaling the value, the cosine term of trigonometry_ matches the scaling we need for our rotating arm.
 The cosine term is at maximum value (+1) when at horizontal (0 degrees or radians) and is at 0 when the arm is vertical (90 degrees or pi/2 radians).
 To use this cosine value as a scalar, we will need to determine our current angle.
 This requires knowing the current arm position and number of position ticks per degree, then converting to units of radians.